Vamsicse/DailyCodingProblemSolutions/README.md

 `1 -> 2 -> 3 -> 4 -> 5`
 is the number `54321`.

-Given two lists in this format, return their sum in the same linked list format.
+Given two lists in this format, return their sum in the same format.

 For example, given